cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### SDK installation

-The installation process of bl_mcu_sdk is very simple, just fetch it and put it somewhere, for example:
+The installation process of bl_mcu_sdk is very simple, just git clone it and put it somewhere, for example:
 ```
-# fetch it
+# clone it
 git clone https://github.com/bouffalolab/bl_mcu_sdk.git
 # move it to home dir if not, you should have write permission to sdk dir.
 mv bl_mcu_sdk <where your home dir>
 ```

-And, set env as:
+And, set env to export BL_SDK_BASE:
 ```
 export BL_SDK_BASE=<path to>/bl_mcu_sdk
 ```

-If you put the bl_mcu_sdk to other dir, please change above `export` to point to your sdk dir. if did not export the `BL_SDK_BASE` env, you need supply it when invoke 'make'.
+'Out of SDK' building will use this env var to find bl_mcu_sdk.

 ### Demo project

-The bl_mcu_sdk use cmake and make to manage the project, and have it's own project management style, use blink demos in this repo as example, the dir structure looks like:
+The bl_mcu_sdk use 'cmake' and 'make' to manage whole project, use blink demos in this repo as example, the dir structure looks like:

 ```
 demo dir